nextzuckerberg/shopping-cart/README.md

 Once you are done, type "Done"
 The script will return the receipt including all the selected items

-if you have any questions regarding the application, please contact me at ac1895@georgetown.edu
+if you have any questions regarding the application, please contact me at grocery@piedpider.edu